itsREV/ydl-project/README.md

 As of 2/28/18 the way this little turd works on the command line is:

-It will ask you to enter a URL (you can also just search for a song like you would on youtube).
-Then it will ask where you want to download it too (this is broke atm, hope to fix soon).
-After that it will download the selected link or search and convert it using ffmpeg to mp3 and store into your directory of choice.
+You will be prompted to search for a song or to input a link to a song.
+Then you will be prompted on where to download this song to.
+If you just hit enter afterwards the song should download to your current working directory.

 -REV